robert-stuttaford/stuttaford.me/resources/posts/2018-03-31-bridge-dev-diary--events-api.md

 ## Dealing with events

-My current programming goal here is for an organser to be able to:
+My current programming goal here is for an organiser to be able to:

 1. Create a new event
 2. Alter an event's details